TUDelft-IN4303-2014/assignments/milestone1-editor/questions.md

 ##### How do I get started?

-1. Create a Spoofax editor project ([instructions](https://github.com/guwac/compiler-construction/blob/master/assignments/milestone1-editor/overview.md#initial-spoofax-project)) and a general project ([instructions](https://github.com/guwac/compiler-construction/blob/master/assignments/milestone1-editor/overview.md#initial-test-project)) in Eclipse.
+1. Create a Spoofax editor project ([instructions](https://github.com/guwac/compiler-construction/blob/master/assignments/milestone1-editor/overview.md#initial-spoofax-project)) and a test project ([instructions](https://github.com/guwac/compiler-construction/blob/master/assignments/milestone1-editor/overview.md#initial-test-project)) in Eclipse.
-2. Create a new test suite.
+2. Create a new test suite in the test project.
    1. Select *File > New > File* from the menu.
    2. Use `.spt` as a file extension.
 3. Write your first test module in that file.

 Each test module gets its own file.
 You can add directories to your project to group the test files.
-If you have built the MiniJava project, your test modules will be parsed.
+If you build the editor project, your test modules will be parsed.

 # Syntax Definition